5 Things You Didn't Know About the Autumnal Equinox

-September 22 usually marks the autumnal equinox, the first day of fall in the Northern Hemisphere.
+September 22 marks the autumnal equinox, the first day of fall in the Northern Hemisphere.
 It's the day when the earth is perfectly angled sideways to the sun and so day and night are of equal length.
 Well, sort of.
 We'll set the record straight on this and four other facts about the day that kicks off fall.

-1. It's Not a Day-Long Thing.
+1. It's Not a Day-Long Thing

 Although the autumnal equinox is observed, maybe even celebrated, all day on Sept.
 22, it's really just a moment in time — to be exact it's when the sun crosses the celestial equator, an imaginary line in the sky above Earth's equator.
 Normally, Earth orbits tilted on its axis by 23.5 degrees.
 But at this precise instant, its rotational axis is neither tilting toward nor away from the sun.

-2. Day and Night are Not Exactly Equal.
+2. Day and Night are Not Exactly Equal

-The word "equinox" comes from the Latin wordsaequus (meaning "equal") and nox (meaning "night") but day and night are not exactly 12 hours each on Sept.
-22. Due to the refraction of sunlight (i.e. bending of the sun's light rays), the sun will appear to be above the horizon in some places when it's actually still below it.
+The word "equinox" comes from the Latin words aequus (meaning "equal") and nox (meaning "night") but day and night are not exactly 12 hours each on the day of the equinox.
+Due to the refraction of sunlight (i.e. bending of the sun's light rays), the sun will appear to be above the horizon in some places when it's actually still below it.
 Also, those who live far from the equator will have slightly longer days because the sun takes longer to rise and set from their vantage point.
 On the days close to the equinox, the sun might be visible for between 12 hours and 6 minutes and 12 hours and 16 minutes, depending on latitude.
-On Sept.
-22, the sun will rise at 6:43 a.m.
-EDT and set at 6:53 p.m., giving nine extra minutes of daylight.

-3. The Equinox Date Can Vary.
+3. The Equinox Date Can Vary

 Although the autumnal equinox is generally Sept.
 22 or 23, occasionally it falls on Sept.
 21 or 24.
 That's because the calendar used in the West (the Gregorian calendar) defines a year as 365 days, or the length of time it takes for Earth to orbit the sun.
 In actuality, Earth takes 365.25 days to go around the sun.
 So, this means that the September equinox will be six hours later than it was the year before.
 (The inclusion of leap years sort of resets the date.)
 In 2092 and 2096, the autumnal equinox will be on Sept.
 21. The last time it was on this date was 1000 C.E.!
-You can see the exact dates of the autumnal and spring equinoxes as well as the summer and winter solstices through 2025 at this U.S. Naval Observatory link.
+You can see the exact dates of the autumnal and spring equinoxes as well as the summer and winter solstices through 2025 at this link.

 4. The Equinox Brings on the Northern Lights